mercari/grpc-federation/docs/references.md

 | ------------------------------------------------ | --------------------------- | -------------------- |
 | [`def`](#grpcfederationmessagedef)               | repeated VariableDefinition | optional             |
 | [`by`](#grpcfederationmessagedefswitchdefaultby) | [CEL](./cel.md)             | required             |

+## (gprc.federation.message).def.switch.default.def

+`def` defines a variable scoped to the default block.

+ It is important to note that definitions scoped at the top level of the default block will be evaluated before `case.by`.

 ## (grpc.federation.message).def.switch.default.by